The History of Beta-Rho Chapter

 As written in The Golden Book of Tau Kappa Epsilon

-At the first formal meeting in May, 1947, the Constitution was adopted and officers elected.
-Under the leadership of Prytanis Hugo D. Brown, the group won recognition as TKE Colony and within less than a year achieved a size of 65 actives.
-The Colony took an active part in Intramural activities and maintained a well-rounded social calendar.
+At the first formal meeting in May, 1947, the Constitution was adopted and officers elcected.
+Under the leadership of Prytanis Hugo D. Brown, the group won recognition as TKE Colony and within less than a year achieved a sized of 65 actives.
+The Colony took an active part in Intramural actives and maintained a well-rounded social calendar.

 Lectures and demonstrations presented in the Akron YMCA all helped ground the initiates.
-The Y’s entire second floor was set aside for preparatory and ritualistic activities.
-Saturday night was spent informally at a private club where Prytanis Charles L. Earlenbaugh (BP ’49), served as host to the men of the two Chapters.
+The Y's entire second floor was set aside for predatory and ritualistic activities.
+Saturday night was spent informally at a private club where Prytanis Charles L. Earlenbaugh (BP '49) served as host to the men of the two Chapters.

-There is a fine spirit between all the social organizations and the Teke group is well known and well liked by the Fraternities and the Sororities.
-Social events have been held jointly by several of the organizations and the Tekes.
+There is a fine spirit between all the social organizations and the TEKE group is well-known and well-liked by the Fraternities and Sororities.
+Social events have been jointly held by several the organizations and the TEKE's.

-Since our initiation we have been hard at work building up Beta-Rho.
-We have acquired a fine group of pledges and have initiated several of them.
-On October 7, 1948, Beta-Rho moved into its Chapter House at 160 Fir Hill.
-Furniture was acquired through purchases and through collections and donations.
-The Mother’s Club was formed on December 4, 1948, under the direction of Mrs. Earlenbaugh, Mrs. Heiser and Mrs. McIntrye.
+Since our initiation we have beee award at work building up.
+Beta-Rho.
+We have acquired a fine group fo pledges and have intitiated several of them.
+On October 7, 1948, under the direction of Mrs. Earlenbaugh, Mrs. Heiser, and Mrs. McIntyre.

-During the first semester on Akron University campus, this young Chapter won the Scholarship Cup.
-This cup is presented to the Fraternity on campus with the highest over-all average.
+During the first semester on Akron University Campus, this young Chapter own the Scholarship Cup.
+This cup is presented to the Fraternity on Campus with the highest overall average.
 Beta-Rho was in competition with the seven other Fraternities.

 A dance, held last Valentine's Day, was so successful that it will become a tradition with Beta-Rho.
 It was called the "Sweetheart Hoppe" and although a queen was not chosen at the first dance, one will be chosen this year and every year hereafter.